munificent/game-programming-patterns/book/dirty-flag.markdown

 walking *down* the chain.

-We calculate the node's world transform and store it in `world`, then we render the mesh if we have one.
+We calculate the node's world transform and store it in `world`, then we render the mesh, if we have one.
 Finally, we recurse into the child nodes, passing in *this* node's world transform.
-All in all, it's nice tight, simple recursive method.
+All in all, it's nice, tight, simple recursive method.

 To draw an entire scene graph, we kick off the process at the root node: